 Newcastle-born TV doctor, presenter and newspaper columnist.
 Born Mirriam Stern, to a Jewish family in Newcastle she was educated at the city’s Central High School and worked as a nurse at Newcastle General Hospital.
 She then trained as a doctor at Durham University’s King’s College campus in Newcastle (now Newcastle University).
 A familiar face on TV in the 1980s noted for giving health advice and advice for new mothers with babies.

-Antiquarian and author of the classic history of County Durham who was born in Durham and educated at Kepier School near Houghton-le-Spring he resided at Mainsforth near Sedgefield.
+Antiquarian and author of the classic history of County Durham Surtees was born in Durham and educated at Kepier School near Houghton-le-Spring and resided at Mainsforth near Sedgefield.
 Surtees’ History and Antiquities of the County Palatine of Durham was published in four volumes between 1816 and 1840 (the last volume posthumously).
 At that time the county stretched from Gateshead, South Shields and Sunderland to Hartlepool and Stockton so this was a major undertaking.
 Surtees’ work was not completed before his death as Teesdale and Weardale were not covered in the volumes.